cqse/teamscale-javascript-profiler/README.md

 JavaScript applications in order to collect coverage information and the tools for aggregating this information and sending it to [Teamscale](https://www.cqse.eu/en/teamscale/).

+**Public Beta.** The Teamscale JavaScript Profiler is still in the public beta phase.
+Your development and testing environment might not yet be fully supported by this approach.
+Please contact our support (support@teamscale.com) in case you encounter any issues.

 ## Motivation

 Users want to do Test Gap analysis for their JavaScript/TypeScript code.